lesommer/oocgcm/doc/why-xarray-and-dask.rst

 dask
 ----

-dask_ implement an abstract graph representation of the split/apply/combine process needed for performing out-of-core computation. dask_ also implement an efficient scheduling procedure for optimizing the execution time of the tree of tasks on a given machine.
+dask_ implement an abstract graph representation of the dynamic task scheduling needed for performing out-of-core computation. dask_ also implement an efficient scheduling procedure for optimizing the execution time of acyclic graphs (DAG) of tasks on a given machine.

-From a user standpoint the key concept of dask_ is the notion of chunk.
+From a user standpoint the key concept of dask.array is the notion of chunk.
 A chunk is the user-defined shape of the subdataset on which the unitary tasks will be applied.

 dask_ allows to easily leverage the resources of **shared memory architectures** (multi-core laptop or work-station) but also the resources of **distributed memory architectures** (clusters of cpu).

-At present, xarray_ integrates dask functionalities for shared memory architectures. xarray_ will also allow to leverage dask potential on distributed memory architectures in the future.
+At present, xarray_ integrates dask_ functionalities for shared memory architectures. xarray_ will also allow to leverage dask_ potential on distributed memory architectures in the future.